Bylaws of the Artos Vendor Guild

 Section 1.
 Eligibility

-- Have not been excommunicated or placed under penance that restricts their participation in the life of the Church.
+- Natural persons who are baptized or chrismated members in good standing of the Eastern Orthodox Church (canonical jurisdictions), are at least 18 years of age, and have not been excommunicated or placed under penance that restricts their participation in the life of the Church.

 Section 2.
 Admission